We are hiring

 Graz is a thriving hub for IT and biotech companies in Austria, with many start-ups located here and more and more TechBio companies moving into offices and labs here.
 Especially if you work in the IT field, there is a wide range of jobs.
 This also contributes to the growth of the city.

-Nature calls in Graz
+Beautiful nature in Graz

 If you want to get out of the city, either at the weekend or after work, to enjoy nature, Graz offers many possibilities.
 It starts with the Styrian hill country and the beautiful nature, from the Green Lake, the Bärenschützklamm and the Hochschwab, to the Mur cycle path that leads to the southern Styrian wine country.
 Activities such as skiing and snowboarding are possible in 1-2 hours by car in the Alps.
 The city itself also offers many parks and a promenade along the river (Mur).
 Much of the infrastructure is completely newly built.